hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 The term was coined by Bruce Schneier his book Beyond Fear.

-This might seem odd, but we can see patterns of this behavior
+This might seem odd, but we can see patterns of this behavior all over.
+Its driven from incentives.
+Incentive based motivation

 While the book concentrates on the financial industry, the underlying principles can be rooted to many domains.